mumudevx/design-patterns-via-csharp/README.md

 - Iterator pattern is used when you want to traverse a collection of elements without exposing its internal structure.
 - Iterator pattern is used when you want to provide a uniform interface for traversing different collections.
 - Iterator pattern is used when you want to provide multiple traversals of a collection.

+## Mediator
+- Mediator pattern is a behavioral pattern that lets you reduce chaotic dependencies between objects.
+The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.
+- Mediator pattern is used when you want to reduce the direct dependencies between objects.
+- Mediator pattern is used when you want to centralize the control of relationships between objects.
+- Mediator pattern is used when you want to reuse an object independently of the objects it communicates with.